CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/DamageTypes.md

 ### Spiritual

-Damage caused by an astral plane source.
+Damage caused by spiritual sources such as from ghost or divine entities.